-By default, the start-time of TXOP[n] is defined implicitly and is equal to the start-time of TXOP[n-1] plus the duration of TXOP[n-1].
-The implicit start-time of the first TXOP is defined as the start of the MAC cycle.
+By default, the TXOP start-time is implicitly defined as the start time of the TXOP associated with the previous TXOP descriptor in the MAP plus the duration of that TXOP.
+The start-time of the TXOP associated with the first TXOP descriptor in the MAP is implicitly defined as the start of the MAC cycle.